Artifact (software development)

 In end-user development an artifact is either an application or a complex data object that is created by an end-user without the need to know a general programming language.
 Artifacts describe automated behavior or control sequences, such as database requests or grammar rules, or user-generated content.

-Artifacts vary in their maintainability.
-Maintainability is primarily affected by the role the artifact fulfills.
+Artifacts vary in their maintainability, which is primarily affected by the role the artifact fulfills.
 The role can be either practical or symbolic.
 In the earliest stages of software development, artifacts may be created by the design team to serve a symbolic role to show the project sponsor how serious the contractor is about meeting the project's needs.
 Symbolic artifacts often convey information poorly, but are impressive-looking.
-Symbolic enhance understanding.
-Generally speaking, Illuminated Scrolls are also considered unmaintainable due to the diligence it requires to preserve the symbolic quality.
-For this reason, once Illuminated Scrolls are shown to the project sponsor and approved, they are replaced by artifacts which serve a practical role.
+Symbolic artifacts are sometimes referred to in the information architecture industry as illuminated scrolls, because the decorations do nothing to enhance understanding.
+Generally speaking, symbolic artifacts are also considered unmaintainable due to the diligence it requires to preserve the symbolic quality.
+For this reason, once symbolic artifacts are shown to the project sponsor and approved, they are replaced by artifacts which serve a practical role.
 Practical artifacts usually need to be maintained throughout the project lifecycle, and, as such, are generally highly maintainable.

 Artifacts are significant from a project management perspective as deliverables.
 The deliverables of a software project are likely to be the same as its artifacts with the addition of the software itself.

 The sense of artifacts as byproducts is similar to the use of the term artifact in science to refer to something that arises from the process in hand rather than the issue itself, i.e., a result of interest that stems from the means rather than the end.

-To collect, organize and manage artifacts, a Software development folder may be utilized.
+To collect, organize and manage artifacts, a software development folder may be utilized.